 Acquia Cloud makes internal disaster recovery snapshots of your files, but these are not available for customers for normal backup purposes.
 If you want to back up your uploaded files, you can either do so manually from the command line or create a cron task to make backups on a regular schedule.

-You can back up your whole site on an environment from the command line, using Drush.
+You can back up your whole website on an environment from the command line, using Drush.
 The

-drush archive-dump command creates a complete archive file of your site.
-For example, to back up the Prod environment of a site named example1:
+drush archive-dump command creates a complete archive file of your website.
+For example, to back up the Production environment of a website named example1, use this command:

 drush @example1.prod archive-dump